star star star star star

 Small bite wounds should be thoroughly washed with saline.
 Formal surgical washouts should be considered when bites occur near or into the joint or those with significant associated trauma to soft tissues or mangled limbs.

 Any non-viable or damaged tissue should be debrided, with severe injuries returning for a relook after 24-48hrs.
-Carpal tunnel decompression in the upper limb may be required if tracking pus is seen.
+Carpal tunnel decompression in the upper limb may be required if tracking pus is seen proximally into the palm and carpal tunnel.

 Any joint involvement or associated fracture should necessitate a surgical washout.
 If done early, metal work may be inserted but usually definitive fixation may be done in 48 hours time after the primary washout.
 Joint washouts are particularly important in the hands to reduce the risk of infection.